KanhaKanhaiya/big6-android-store-private/README.md

-# App Store
+# The big6 Store

-This repository contains the source code of the App Store of **The big6 Project**.
+This repository contains the source code of the The big6 Store of **The big6 Project**.